 We organize about a hundred events each school year to address several important goals and serve current students and alumni.
 Such events can be grouped in one of four categories, and each category is denoted by an icon:

 Events in this category introduce students to the wide array of opportunities to serve the public interest.
 We spotlight attorneys working in various substantive areas and workplace settings.

 - Our Public Interest Alumni Mentor-in-Residence speaker series invites mid-level alumni who graduated 3-10 years ago to return to campus and speak about their careers since graduation.
 The intimate lunch format enables a casual conversational tone so students can ask questions.

-- Each Fall, we hold several practice overview panels to offer a glimpse into careers in nonprofits, civil governmental agencies, criminal governmental agencies, private public interest law firms, and international practice settings.
+- Each Fall, we hold several lunchtime talks to offer a glimpse into careers in nonprofits, civil governmental agencies, criminal governmental agencies, private public interest law firms, and international practice settings.

 - Employers regularly make recruiting visits to Stanford Law School as well.
 In recent years, attorneys from the ACLU of Northern California, Immigrant Justice Corps, Institute for Justice, California Attorney General, Navy JAG, U.S. Department of Justice, U.S. Department of Housing and Urban Development, and the National Security Agency have spoken on campus.

 One of our key priorities is developing a strong community at Stanford Law School.
 We believe every law student should incorporate public service into his or her practice.

 - We host a public interest welcome reception each September so that faculty and upper-class students can meet and greet our first-year students.
 Dean M. Elizabeth Magill and almost all of our public interest faculty always attend.